vladyslav-pauk/grad-stats/README.md

 The application features multiple tabs to display different types of data:

-- **Graduate Programs**: Shows a summary of various PhD programs, including total entries, currently active students, placement rates, etc. Clicking on a program name will display detailed statistics for that program.
+- **Graduate Programs**: Shows a summary of various graduate programs, including total entries, currently active students, placement rates, etc. Clicking on a program name will display detailed statistics for that program.
 - **Summary**: Provides a detailed summary of the selected program, including the number of currently enrolled students, total students recorded, placement rate, average time-to-degree, and more.
 - **Student Data**: Displays detailed student data for the selected program, including student names, enrollment dates, completion dates, time to degree, and placement status.
 - **Snapshots**: Shows links to snapshots of the program data, including the date of the snapshot and the number of students listed in the snapshot.